bhbmaster/rhood/README.md

 **NOTE:** To get any information out of rhood, you must at least use --all-info.
 Without it, its only useful to be played with interactively (see Playground).

 **NOTE OF PROFIT CALCULATION:** Net Profits are calculated by subtracting the sum of the buy from the sells, then adding the open positions value.
-The open position values are calculated by multiplying current help quantity by the current ask_price.
-Therefore, if a stock, crypto or option is open then we are getting an estimate of the profit by assuming we also sell the entire stock right now.
+The open position values are calculated by multiplying current help quantity by the current ask_price (which is always changing).
+Therefore, if a stock, crypto or option is open then we are only getting an estimate of the profit by assuming we also sell the entire stock right now.
 If a symbol is currently closed (no quantity is held), then open position value can be ignored as its just 0.
 The term symbol refers to stocks, crypto coins, and options.

 ```
 Net Profit For Symbol = (Sum of Sells) - (Sum of Buys) + (Open Position Value)